 Reporting to the Director of Youth Programs, the Youth Programs Manager works as an active and integral member and leader of the Metro North REB youth department.
 The Youth Programs Manager has both managerial and direct service responsibilities.
 The Manager is responsible for administering and managing youth workforce development programs in the Metro North region, including the supervision of Youth Program Specialists (3).
 The Manager also provides direct service to youth participating in these programs.
 The Manager also works with the Director of Youth Programs to staff and coordinate the Metro North Youth Standing Committee.

 PRIMARY RESPONSIBILITIES AND DUTIES:

-- Prepare labor market information/reports upon request; prepare performance reports on assigned initiatives for a variety of audiences; prepare narrative reports for funding sources, as necessary.
+• Prepare grant performance reports upon request; prepare narrative reports for funding sources, as necessary.

 Education/Experience: Combination of education and experience demonstrating sufficient competency to fulfill position duties and responsibilities.
-Workforce development project management and partnership building experience required.
-Experience in research and evaluation, grant writing and resource development required.
-Bachelor’s degree strongly preferred.
+Prior experience working with youth required.
+Prior supervisory experience required.
+Workforce development experience a plus.
+Bachelor’s degree a plus.

 Skills/Qualities: Creative, forward-thinking, problem-solver with relationship-building skills as well as expert technical/analytical skills, including evaluation and reporting.
 Excellent communication skills, both written and oral required.
 Strong interpersonal skills and ability to take initiative required.
-Experience analyzing and working with data, using it to answer questions and support policy and programmatic decisions.
-Skills with reporting software, e.g., Access and/or Crystal Reports, a plus.
+Multilingual preferred.

 Excellent benefits including health care, dental, life insurance, short-term and long-term disability, 403(b) plan, holiday, sick and vacation time.